Audition

 What to Expect

-If your dancer is anxious or simply wondering what to expect during auditions, it will be very similar to a ballet class.
-There will be a number of adults (including members of the casting committee and an independent adjudicator for the oldest groups) sitting at the front of the class watching, while an instructor teaches a skill-appropriate lesson.
-For identification purposes, each dancer will have an actual number pinned to the front of a leotard (or black/white dance shirt).
-Auditions are closed to parent viewing.
+If your dancer is anxious or wondering what to expect, the audition will be very similar to a ballet class.
+Members of the casting committee will observe while an instructor teaches a skill-appropriate lesson.
+Each dancer will be identified by a number pinned to the front.

-• Extra clothing (sweaters, skirts, leg warmers, etc.) should not be worn for auditions.
-Instructors may allow extra layers during rehearsal warm-up period.
+• Extra clothing (i.e. skirts, leg warmers, etc.) should not be worn.

-• Male dancers: Solid white or black dance shirt or t-shirt.
+• Male ballet dancers: Solid white or black dance shirt.
+Dance belt.
 Black tights.
-Black or white ballet slippers.
+Black ballet slippers.
 Hair off face.

-Important: No jewelry is allowed during auditions, rehearsals, or performances (including earrings, anklets, friendship bracelets, hair ties on wrists, watches, or necklaces).
+Important: No jewelry is allowed during auditions, rehearsals, or performances (this includes earrings and other facial piercings, anklets, friendship bracelets, hair ties on wrists, watches, and necklaces).
 Please do not schedule any piercings immediately prior to performances or dye hair color between auditions and performances — dancers will need to have natural hair colors.

 2026 Performance Dates